Phase retrieval from short-time Fourier transform in LCA groups: Introduction

 The paper is organized as follows.
 In Section \ref{sec:premilinaries}, we introduce some preliminary concepts and notation that will be used throughout the paper.
 Section \ref{sec:main-tools} serves a dual purpose.
 On one hand, we construct uniqueness sets for Paley-Wiener spaces.
-On the other hand, using probabilistic methods, we design functions and uniformly separated sets such that the system of translates of these functions along the sets is complete.
-Both topics are essential for proving Theorem A. Finally, in Section \ref{sec:proofs}, we combine the results from Section \ref{sec:main-tools} to provide a proof of Theorem A.
+On the other hand, using probabilistic methods, we design functions and uniformly discrete sets such that the system of translates of these functions along the sets is complete.
+Both topics are essential for proving Theorem A. In Section \ref{sec:proofs}, we combine the results from Section \ref{sec:main-tools} to provide a proof of Theorem A. Finally, in Section \ref{sec:nonunique} we prove that whenever $\Gamma \subseteq \widehat{G}$ satisfies $\overline{\langle \Gamma \rangle} \subsetneq \widehat{G}$, no choice of $g\in L^2(G)$ allows $(g,G, \Gamma)$ to perform phase retrieval in $L^2(G)$.